syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Hide rows and columns

-The SfCellGrid provides support to hide rows or columns by passing the last argument as `true` in the `SetHidden` method of `RowHeights` and `ColumnWidths` properties.
+The Excel-like Grid provides support to hide rows or columns by passing the last argument as `true` in the `SetHidden` method of `RowHeights` and `ColumnWidths` properties.

 {% tabs %}
 {% highlight c# %}